Welcome to the California State Library in the historic Stanley Mosk Library and Courts Building.

 The State Library’s location changed several times before it found a permanent home in the Stanley Mosk Library and Courts Building, which was completed in 1928.
 Recent renovations of the building have brought it back to its original splendor.

 If you are interested in a tour of the State Library, led by a knowledgeable docent, here's some information.
 Tours are scheduled Monday through Friday, excluding holidays, by appointment.
 The limit per tour group is 15.
-Please email your request to firstname.lastname@example.org, or call the tour scheduler phone line at 916-653-1440, allow two full business days for a response.
+Please email your request to firstname.lastname@example.org, or call the tour scheduler phone line at 916-653-1440.
+Allow two full business days for a response.
 Tours are available between 10 a.m. and 3 p.m.
-Please include your name, email, phone number, preferred date and time, along with second and third choice, and the number in your group.
+Please include your name, email, phone number, preferred date and time, along with your second and third choices, and the number in your group.

 You can explore the public areas of the Library without a docent during regular business hours 9 a.m. to 5 p.m., Monday through Friday, excluding holidays.
 You can simply download a brochure from our website or pick up one in the Memorial Vestibule (lobby).